dannyrscott/crud/README.md

 ## Running
 node index.js

 ** Note everything is set to run on localhost:3000.
-If this was a full blow app this would all be configurable
+You can change host and port by setting environment variables SERVER_HOST and SERVER_PORT respectively

 ## Tests
 npm test

-npm jshint
+npm run jshint

 ## Create a contact
 POST: /v1/contact